U.S. Presidents Who Were Really Weird People

 Dwight Eisenhower: his war on squirrels

 Dwight Eisenhower, a highly decorated World War II general, did a lot of cool things when he was president.
 To blow off steam, he really liked to play golf.
 He loved it so much, in fact, he wanted to practice his putt closer to work and home, so he had a putting green installed in 1954.
-However, his predecessor President Truman was super in love with the local squirrels – he liked to feed them.
-Truman's squirrels started burying nuts in the green, ticking off Eisenhower to no end.
-In his frustration, he joked that all the squirrels should be shot and told the groundskeeping staff to do something about the darn squirrels.
+However, his predecessor, Harry Truman, was super in love with the local squirrels.
+He liked to feed them, and the critters started burying nuts in the green, ticking off Eisenhower to no end.
+In his frustration, he joked that all the squirrels should be shot and told the groundskeeping staff to do something about the darn pests.

 Advertisement